stronnag/mwptools/docs/manual/docs/dock.md

 ![main](images/main-window.png){: width="100%" }

+A very simple, bespoke panel comprising embedded resizeable panes has been implemented.

+* The panel consists for four vertical panels
+* The top panel can hold three horizontal panes
+* The other panels can hold two horizontal panes.

+Each pane has a divider line between it and adjacent panels. **The size of individual panes may be adjusted by moving the dividers.** mwp will remember the relative sizing of the panels.

-The main dock controls are shown below.
-Please note these images are from the legacy version of {{ mwp }}.:
+The main sidebar (dock) controls are shown below.
+Please note some of these images are from the legacy version of {{ mwp }}.:

 ## Side Bar Items (Dockets)